radiustechsystems/ai-agent-toolkit/typescript/README.md

 npm install @radiustechsystems/ai-agent-toolkit
 ```

-This single command will install all packages in the toolkit, making them available for import.
+This single command will install all packages in the toolkit, but you'll still need to import directly from each individual package (see Usage section below).

 ### Option 2: Individual Packages